Las Vegas is a city with no poetry.

 When people suggest going there, I groan inside, usually followed by a lengthy protest.
 “Eh…I don’t know…,” I hem and haw, not wanting to hurt the person’s feelings but still wanting to make my dislike abundantly clear.

 When people ask me what I think of it, the first word that comes to mind is “fake.”
 The second is “flyers for hookers” (I know, more than one word).
 The third is “bad decisions,” “liquor,” and “staying up past my bedtime,” all in one fell swoop.
 The fourth is “I hate the desert.”

 Then there are the casinos brimming with smoke, gambling and drinking.
 I do none of these.
-I’m no teetotaler, I’m just a non-smoking alcoholic who is terrible at gambling because I have no luck.
-Insult to injury, my math skills are rusty when no scrap paper and pencil are available.
+I am a person who prefer to play online casinos – click to see my recommendations which sites offer great rewards.
+I’m no teetotaler, I’m just a non-smoking alcoholic who is terrible at gambling (proven by the one time I tried to play a pay by phone casino apps on my phone) because I have no luck, but now that I have started to explore more I’m planning to read Vietbet Sportsbook review and find out if my skills of basically being a non gambler can win me some money.
+On the contrary, my math skills are amazing even without an paper and pencil are available.
 Gambling feels like grabbing a fistful of cash and tossing it in the air during a monsoon.

 So there’s not much for me to do there, as a married, sober lady with poor luck who can’t even play roulette.
 Who thinks 9 p.m. is late.
 Whose idea of a good time is a book and a quiet room.